zholderman6722/cis237assignment6/README.md

 * Validate all information that is submitted to ensure it is valid.
 This includes Insert, Update, and Filtering of Beverages.
 * Use JavaScript / jQuery to handle getting to the edit page of a item in the list by setting a click listener on the table row for the item.
 (This would replace the edit link from scaffolding)
 * Use JavaScript / jQuery to pop up a confirmation delete message when deleting a beverage.
+(I realize that there is already a delete check, but I want a JS one for the Extra Credit)
 * Ability to click on a table header and sort the list of items by that column.
 You must do at least 2 column headings.
 * Write at least 2 unit tests to verify your code.